MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-exploratory.md

 Users don't fit the criteria if they:

-- Currently or previously had Teams from a paid, unpaid, or trial license
+- Currently have Teams from a paid license or trial license, or previously had trial license
 - Are in a tenant that used/received at least one special COVID offer.

 Your organization isn't eligible for this offer if you're a Syndication Partner Customer or a GCC, GCC High, DoD, or EDU customer.